ParkenDD/park-api-v3/README.md

 If you want to create new data sources, please have a look at [ParkAPI-sources' README.md](https://github.com/ParkenDD/parkapi-sources-v3?tab=readme-ov-file#write-a-new-converter).

+Per default, static data will be fetched every night at 1 am, and realtime data will be fetched every 5 minutes.
+You can change the static moment using the config vars `STATIC_IMPORT_PULL_HOUR` and `STATIC_IMPORT_PULL_MINUTE`, and the realtime frequency using `REALTIME_IMPORT_PULL_FREQUENCY`, which should be in seconds.
+Additionally, you can set `REALTIME_OUTDATED_AFTER_MINUTES`, which will flag sources at outdated in our Prometheus endpoint after the defined amount of time.
+It defaults to 30 minutes.

 ## Push services

 Push services are ParkAPIv3 endpoints which other clients send data to.
 This is the recommended way of